MediciHouse07/Learning_Records/CSR_Process Mining.md

 - state based region
 - one initial state, one final state can be constructed artificially
 - combination of region is a region

+# 3.3

+2023/12/08

+- OMG standard
+- UML EPCs
+- soundness
+- many potential deadlocks
+- and split and join
+- or split or join
+- potential deadlocks
+- acbe abce are all valid traces
+- vicious cycle paradox